karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 > *To navigate from the Parallel Stacks window to the source code we need to enable the microsoft symbols server and also have access to the application symbols.*

-Visual Studio will take us to what command was the thread executing after double-clicking on the "BlockingThreadsService.Run" on the Parallel Stacks windows
+After double-clicking on the "BlockingThreadsService.Run" on the Parallel Stacks windows, Visual Studio will show us which command was this thread executing when the dump was created.

 ![vs-dump-task-waitall](/img/vs-dump-task-waitall.png)

-It seems that the thread was stopped in the "Task.WaitAll" command.
+And it seems that the thread was stopped in the "Task.WaitAll" command.

 If we keep diggingg a little bit further and take a look at this thread call stack, we will see that Task1 is blocked on the lock statement